 be an employee of either Redditch Borough Council or Bromsgrove District Council, or employed by other local authorities who provide services for or on behalf of Redditch Borough Council under shared service arrangements.
-6. There is a known involvement by a Council employee or other employees as in 5 above in any capacity - e.g. as agent or consultant adviser 7.
-The application is for major development (as defined in the BV109 returns i.e. more than 10 dwellings - more than 1000 sq m new industrial / commercial floor space) where the recommendation is for approval or where five or more letters of support have been received.
-8. The Council will be required to become party to a Planning Legal Agreement under Section 106 (applies only to those agreements where RBC would be a signatory and bear an obligation under the agreement - not to Unilateral Undertakings) 9.
-Two or more individual letters of objection from separate addresses and raising material planning considerations are received from separate members of the public and the Officer recommendation is for approval.
-10. The application has resulted in a formal objection being received (and has not been resolved through Officer negotiation) from a statutory consultee.
-11. The application seeks erection of a new, or Change of Use to, A3 use (restaurants and café) A4 (Pubs and wine bars), A5 (hot food take away), or D2 (assembly and leisure - cinemas, sports halls, dance halls etc), or seeks (change of use or erection of a new) consent for a night club, theatre or casino.
-Legislation / regulations under which decisions will be taken include:- Town & Country Planning Act 1990 (as amended)
+6. There is a known involvement by a Council employee or other employee as in 5 above in any capacity - e.g. as agent or adviser Bromsgrove District ed by other local vide services for or ch Borough Council Council employee or other employee as in 5 above in any capacity - e.g. as agent or adviser ce arrangements.
+7 The application is for project development or other employee as apacity - 7.
+The application is for major development (as defined in the BV109 returns i.e. more than 10 dwellings - more than 1000 sq m new industrial / commercial floor space) where the recommendation is for approval or where five or more letters of support have been received. sV109 returns i.e. ings - more than ustrial / commercial the recommendation here five or more 8.
+The Council will be required to become party to a Planning Legal Agreement under Section 106 (applies only to those agreements where RBC would be a signatory and bear an obligation under the agreement - not to Unilateral Undertakings) Legal Agreement (applies only to those RBC would be a an obligation under 9.
+Two or more individual letters of objection from separate addresses and raising material planning considerations are received from separate members of the public and the Officer recommendation is for approval. arate addresses and nning considerations separate members of Officer The application has resulted in a formal objection being received (and has not been resolved through Officer negotiation) from a statutory consultee. eived (and has not ugh Officer 11.
+The application seeks erection of a new, or Change of Use to, A3 use (restaurants and café) A4 (Pubs and wine bars), A5 (hot food take away), or D2 (assembly and leisure - cinemas, sports halls, dance halls etc), or seeks (change of use or erection of a new) consent for a night club, theatre or casino. o, A3 use Ifé) A4 (Pubs and Ifood take away), or Ifeisure - cinemas, Iffinally etc), or seeks Iffinally erection of a new) Legislation / regulations under which decisions will be taken include:- Town & Country Planning Act 1990 (as amended) nning Act 1990

-T Planning and Compensation Act 1991 Town & Country Planning (General Permitted Development) Order 1995 (as amended) Town & Country Planning (General Development Procedure) Order 1995 (as amended) Planning (Listed Buildings & Conservation Areas) Act 1990 (as amended) Building Act 1984 (as amended) Circular 5/2000: Planning Appeals: Procedures (including inquiries into Called in Planning Applications) Circular 18/1984: Crown Land & Crown Development Town & Country Planning (Environmental Impact Assessment) Regulations 2011 Highways Act 1980 Planning (Hazardous Substances) Act 1990 Hedgerow Regulations 1997 Goods Vehicles (Licensing of Operators) Act 1995 Goods Vehicles (Licensing of Operators) Regulations 1995 Town & Country Planning (Control of Advertisements) Regulations 2007 Wildlife and Countryside Act 1981 Caravan Sites and Control of Development Act 1960 Acquisition of Land Act 1981
+Planning and Compensation Act 1991 Town & Country Planning (General Permitted Development) Order 1995 (as amended) Town & Country Planning (General Development Procedure) Order 1995 (as amended) Planning (Listed Buildings & Conservation Areas) Act 1990 (as amended) Building Act 1984 (as amended) • Circular 5/2000: Planning Appeals: Procedures (including inquiries into Called in Planning Applications) Circular 18/1984: Crown Land & Crown Development Town & Country Planning (Environmental Impact Assessment) Regulations 2011 • Highways Act 1980 Planning (Hazardous Substances) Act 1990 Hedgerow Regulations 1997 Goods Vehicles (Licensing of Operators) Act 1995 Goods Vehicles (Licensing of Operators) Regulations 1995 Town & Country Planning (Control of Advertisements) Regulations 2007 Wildlife and Countryside Act 1981 Caravan Sites and Control of Development Act 1960 Acquisition of Land Act 1981